 The upper steering shaft is a separate shaft supported in the steering column jacket.
-Its upper end is supported by a ball bearing; its lower end by the worm shaft of the steering gear assembly.
+Its upper and lower ends are supported by ball bearings.

 The upper steering shaft is connected to the steering worm shaft through a Universal joint-type coupling.
 This coupling allows slight variations in alignment between the steering gear worm shaft and the steering shaft.